I enjoy writting for a wide variety of topics although I do have a preference on pets and animals in general!

 Two other factors that affect the expenses is the size and coat.
 In terms of size, it makes sense that the bigger the dog, the more increased the costs of food are.
 The "hairy" breeds or those who need special treatment, in addition to increased grooming time by the owner, require frequent visits to a professional groomer.

 Friends and acquaintances who have dogs are always a good source of information if you need some quick advice on the costs arising from the cohabitation with a dog.

 Proper nutrition is the number one factor that directly affects the health and energy of your dog.
 The dog, regardless of size, is not meant to only consume foods made for people.
-The dietary needs of your dog are going to change during every stage of it's life, so make sure to ask your vet about any adjustments you need to make.
+The dietary needs of your dog is going to change during every stage of its life, so make sure to ask your vet about any adjustments you need to make.

 A dog should also follow a proper vaccination program in order to gain immunity to serious diseases.

 Don't forget.
 Providing the best quality food and consistent veterinary care means you will have a happy companion for many, many years to come.